westfort42/school/databases/pre-midterm.md

 - Two tier: less than 100 users, client/server communicate directly.
 - Three tier: less than 1000 users, client/server communicate through some application server (like a web server) which talks to a database management system).

+This course is basically just about SQL databases, and Allaire likes to use MS Access.
+As a mac user, this is a real kick in the dick.